KishanKancharagunta/Computer-Networks/19_data-comm_data-link.md

   - a unitcast, do not need be a broadcast
 - Step 8: The source machine has destination's IP address for communication and will update its __ARP cache__ for further using.

+> Question:
+> Why not broadcase all frames, but use ARP to find the destination's IP first?

 # Reverse ARP (RARP)
 - Mapping MAC address to IP address.
 - For host machine don't know their IP address, RARP enables them to request their IP address from the router/switch's ARP cache.